Senate Bill No. 40

 corporations and partnerships are eligible for loans;

-purposes established by this chapter and contract with a
+established by this chapter and contract with nonprofit, consumer-

-nonprofit, consumer based groups dealing with individuals with disabilities to assist in administering programs established by
+based groups dealing with individuals with disabilities to assist in administering programs established by this chapter;

 (6) Maintain detailed records of all expenditures of the

-submit to the secretary of education and the arts and the board
+the secretary of education and the arts and the board annually a

-annually a summary report concerning programmatic and financial
+summary report concerning programmatic and financial status of the

-status of the technology revolving loan fund.
-Future year annual
+technology revolving loan fund.
+Future year annual reports will be

 (8) Develop and implement a comprehensive set of financial